sharavak/WordHunt/README.md

 # Word Hunt

-A Full stack application, where can find the words to improve the vocobulary skills
+A Full stack application, where we can find the words to improve the vocobulary skills
 ## Features

 - New game daily